imjoseangel/sandbox/docs/mygitaliases.md

 git tuto2
 ```

-Try them and add your comments and suggestions with different approaches.
+Comments and suggestions with different approaches are always welcomed.